AY2324-IFS4205-T1/DRCKBankingSystem/log/README.md

 Logs are marked with higher severity if:

 1. Login attempt was unsuccessful.
-2. Many unsuccessful attempts were executed within a short timeframe (5 minutes).
+2. Many unsuccessful attempts were executed within a short timeframe (5 minutes) from the same IP address.

 This log aims to identify a bruteforcing attack where an attacker repeatedly attempts to log into a user's account.